edbertocampo/Analytics-Techniques-and-Tools-Proposal-/README.md

 ## Methods
 Understanding climate and its variability is the first step toward figuring out what factors influence the climate system's mean state, evolution, and future changes.
-To describe that climatic condition and quantify its variability, we employed a record of instrumental measurements from reliable lengths of readings.
-Then, using statistical analysis of the data, we try to determine if and when a shift in that climatic state has occurred or can be projected.
-We will utilize temperature records to explain how climate change affects people.
-Climate and its variations are studied using data collected by reliable instruments.
+To identify general patterns in the data , we used Exploratory Data Analysis (EDA).
+It will help the Filipinos to come up with a good strategy or solution to lessen the damage of climate change once the data has been analyzed.
+Climate and its variations are studied using data collected by the EDA.

 ## Expected Output